-This is the ideal itinerary for those who would like to have a taste of the awesome nature of South America, as well as seeing some of the best that the islands have to offer.
-There are some amazing trips included but also plenty of time to relax and enjoy the beautiful surroundings.
+This is the ideal itinerary for those who would like to have a small taste of the awesome nature, birds, wildlife and culture of Guyana in South America, as well as seeing some of the best that the islands of Trinidad & Tobago have to offer.
+There are some amazing trips included, such as Kaieteur Falls, but also plenty of time to relax and enjoy the beautiful surroundings.
 Accommodation is very comfortable throughout and travelling is done at a leisurely pace.

 Arrive in Guyana, where you will be met and transferred to Georgetown for two nights at Cara Lodge.

 This morning we make an early start to have breakfast at one of the local stands at Bourda Market with our host, guide and culinary master, Chef Delven Adams who will guide us around the largest of the four markets in Georgetown.
 We will start our tour at the Guyana Shop which has all the local products produced and packaged in Guyana, before heading over to the market where we will meet some of the vendors who Chef buys from daily.

 We will visit the fish market, the meat section and the haberdashery section – where one can find anything you can think of from thread to bolts of all kinds of fabric.
 Dry goods like rice and of course demerara sugar are abundant.
 A stop at the bush medicine stalls is always educational.
 Heading outside you can see, touch and taste a variety of local fruits and vegetables unique in this part of the world.
 The chef will make his purchases with your suggestions of what you would like to try and will then head home to start preparing while we continue on a tour of the city of Georgetown with an experienced guide who will give you the history, rumour and facts on Georgetown and its citizens.